Libo1023/PANTHER-Challenge/README.md

 ## Task 2: T2-weighted MRI Tumor Segmentation

 Task 2 focuses on pancreatic tumor segmentation from T2-weighted MRI scans, with a limited dataset of 50 labeled cases.
-This task presents unique challenges due to the different image characteristics and smaller dataset size.
+This task is challenging due to the different image characteristics and smaller dataset size.

 ### Approach and Methodology